-Karim Youssef’s greatest hits include helping Egyptian television station CBC prevail in a claim against Egyptian satirist Bassem Youssef, who has been described as Egypt’s answer to US comedian Jon Stewart.
+Karim Youssef also helped Egyptian television station CBC prevail in a claim against Egyptian satirist Bassem Youssef, who has been described as Egypt’s answer to US comedian Jon Stewart.
 He has also successfully defended the Egyptian branch of a major energy conglomerate in a dispute over the supply of power generators.

-The firm helped developer Al Kholoud obtain a US$89 million settlement that brought an end to an UNCITRAL case against Egypt arising from the judicial unwinding of a Mubarak-era privatisation of a steam boiler manufacturer in the wake of the 2011 revolution.
+The firm helped developer Al Kholoud obtain an US$89 million settlement that brought an end to an UNCITRAL case against Egypt arising from the judicial unwinding of a Mubarak era privatisation of a steam boiler manufacturer in the wake of the 2011 revolution.

-Youssef & Partners is a full-service firm with a cosmopolitan and international outlook, exercising regional influence and delivering client services to truly global standards.
-The firm’s renowned flagship practice is international commercial and investment treaty arbitration, focusing on high-value claims.
-The firm is famous for its unparalleled multinational expertise, strong business sense, superior strategy, and remarkable track record of maximizing clients’ results.
-The firm also provides high-end transactional and corporate services to its clients across various critical industries, including construction, mega-projects, fin-tech, and structuring and restructuring transactions.
+Youssef & Partners is a leading full-service firm with a cosmopolitan and international outlook.
+The firm exercises unparalleled regional influence and delivers client services to truly global standards.
+Our renowned flagship practice is international commercial and investment treaty arbitration, with a focus on high-value claims and high-stakes disputes.
+Youssef & Partners is famous for its unmatched multinational expertise, strong business sense, game-changing strategy, and remarkable track record.
+The firm also provides high end transactional and corporate services to clients across various key sectors and industry.
+Our areas of expertise include construction, mega-projects, fin-tech, and structuring and restructuring transactions.

-As Egypt and the MENA region’s premier international arbitration practice, the firm represents local and foreign investors in unquestionably some of the largest and most significant investment treaty cases and commercial claims involving Egyptian or MENA parties.
-We handle major local and international disputes and advise some of the world’s leading corporations and high-net worth families across the MENA region.
+Since its establishment in 2016, Youssef & Partners has emerged as Egypt’s arbitration superstructure.
+Our team represents local and foreign investors in what are unquestionably some of the largest investment treaty and commercial claims involving Egyptian or MENA parties.
+In addition, the firm advises some of the world’s leading corporations and high-net worth families across the region.